By Christopher Brown of OCDCarCare

 THE LAST thing anyone wants is to worsen the issue.
 An overly aggressive approach could easily turn this process into phone call into a body shop for repainting.
 And then into a call to the vehicle owner.
 And, nobody wants to make the call informing an owner of a damaged panel on account of a detailing error.

 Note: The removal method in this article may seem counterintuitive.
-However, at its core, this issue is definitely caused via paint swelling.
+However, at its core, this issue is definitely caused via automotive paint swelling.

 How Automotive Water Spots Generally Occur